ralfspoeth/json/README.md

 Greyson is not intended to be the fastest JSON parsing library on the planet... nor is it.
-Micro benchmarks and profiling tests show that both parsing and writing is slower than
-GSON or Jackson in its current incarnation.
+Micro benchmarks and profiling tests show that both parsing and writing using Greyson is slower than GSON or Jackson in its current incarnation.
 These two libraries use a lot of (sometimes dirty and ugly) tricks to gain maximum performance.
 The Greyson library, however,